-The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2022).
+The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are absent from education.
+In addition, all staff are provided with Part One of the statutory guidance Keeping Children Safe in Education', DfE (2023).

 This policy will be reviewed in full by the Governing Board on an annual basis.
-This policy was last reviewed and agreed by the Governing Board on Sept 22.
-It is due for review on Sept 23.
+This policy was last reviewed and agreed by the Governing Board September 2023.
+It is due for review in September 2024.